Ratau-Lebohang/Ratau-Lebohang/README.md

 # 👋 Hey there, I’m Lebohang!

-> Turning complex data into clear insights — one dataset at a time.
+> 🧠 Turning complex data into clear insights — one dataset at a time.
-> Data analyst by profession, explorer by nature.
+> 🌍 Data analyst by profession, explorer by nature.

 ![Party Parrot](https://cultofthepartyparrot.com/parrots/hd/parrot.gif)

 ---

-I’m **Lebohang**, a **Data Analyst** with a knack for **Business Intelligence** and an insatiable curiosity for data.
+I’m **Lebohang**, a **Data Analyst** with a passion for **Business Intelligence**, a sharp eye for detail, and an insatiable curiosity for all things data.

-I love transforming raw numbers into stories that help businesses make smarter decisions.
-Whether it’s through:
+I specialize in turning raw numbers into actionable insights and compelling stories that drive smart business decisions.
+Whether it's:

-- **Data Cleaning**
+- 🧹 **Data Cleaning**
-- **Exploratory Data Analysis (EDA)**
+- 🔍 **Exploratory Data Analysis (EDA)**
-- **Data Visualization**
+- 📊 **Data Visualization**
-- **Data Storytelling**
+- 📖 **Data Storytelling**

-I enjoy diving deep into datasets, finding trends, and building dashboards that bring clarity and value.
+...I love diving deep into data, spotting trends, and building dashboards that **clarify**, **illuminate**, and **guide**.

-When I’m not wrangling data, you’ll probably find me hiking a new trail or lost in a great book — always learning, always growing.
+When I’m not wrangling data, I’m likely:
+- 🥾 Hiking a new trail
+- 📚 Lost in a good book
+- 🤓 Learning something new

 ---

-## 🔧 Tech Stack
+## 🛠 Tech Stack

 <p align="left">
   <img src="https://img.shields.io/badge/SQL-4479A1?style=for-the-badge&logo=postgresql&logoColor=white"/>